Coronavirus latest: South Korea declares red alert after rapid spike in cases | DW | 23.02.2020

 Meanwhile, Italy has taken drastic measures to fight the coronavirus following the deaths of two citizens reported on Friday and Saturday.

-The Italian government announced on Saturday that it was considering "extraordinary measures" to prevent further spread of the virus.
+The Italian government on Saturday announced "extraordinary measures" to prevent further spread of the virus.

-The death of a 75-year-old woman near the small town of Codogno in Lombardy in northern Italy came just a day after a 78-year-old man succumbed to the virus in the neighboring region of Veneto, marking the first deaths in Italy.
+The death of a 75-year-old woman near the small town of Codogno in Lombardy in northern Italy came just a day after a 78-year-old man succumbed to the virus in the neighboring region of Veneto, marking the country's first deaths.

-Prime Minister Giuseppe Conte expressed his sympathies for the two who passed away and said he had called an emergency meeting, as more than 50,000 people from about a dozen towns in two northern regions were asked to stay at home by authorities.
+The scale of the outbreak in Italy prompted Venice on Sunday to call off its famous Carnival celebrations.

+The president of the Veneto region, Luca Zaia, confirmed that the event, which had been due to run until Tuesday, had been suspended.
+He said two elderly people had been hospitalized in Venice with the virus.

 China, meanwhile, reported another 97 deaths in its daily update on Sunday, taking its total to 2,442, plus 648 new infections.
 Nearly 80,000 infections have been reported worldwide.